Community Conservation Assistance

 - weed control, including large weed tree removal.

-Applicants will be notified of the outcome of their application in October 2016.
+Applications for 2018/19 round are closed, applicants will be notified of the outcome in October 2018.